magento/devdocs/guides/v2.3/mrg/b2b/SharedCatalog.md

 The module does not create any backward incompatible changes.
 Can be deactivated and uninstalled at any time.

-When the module is uninstalled, the other [ProductType]SharedCatalog modules won’t work.
+When the module is uninstalled, the other [ProductType]SharedCatalog modules won't work.

 ## Structure